 I promise you’ll be glad you did!

 As I travel on this journey called Life, I continue to learn from the mistakes I make along the way.
 That’s okay.
 I’m doing the best I can.
 And that’s good enough for me.

 The sooner we start sharing our imperfections with the people we serve and the people we love, the sooner they will stop expecting to be perfect.

-Click the link below to listen to some absolutely horrible mistakes made by some absolutely wonderful people.
+Click the link below to listen to some big mistakes made by some amazing educators.